In 2010, Kevin returned from a few years teaching abroad, buzzing with a desire to invent something useful.

 Following trusted advice that he would only find this thing, and sustain passion if he began with what he loved most, he returned to his favorite place to do his favorite thing–and skied pow in the Tetons.

 Working in the ski shop at Grand Targhee, one of the snowiest resorts in the world, it quickly became apparent that ski masks were the essential piece of gear that most people wanted improved.
-Everyone knew that blocked breathing was uncomfortable, claustrophobic, and that trapped hot air created wetness, ice, and goggle-fog.
+Blocked breathing was uncomfortable, claustrophobic, and this trapped hot air created wetness, ice, and goggle-fog.

 From a life of skiing as a family, and 7 years of racing, Kevin also knew the nose and cheeks were the parts of the face that were getting frostbitten most.

 Seeing thousands of skiers come and go, it became apparent that most skiers were committed to stretch tubes, and they were wearing them around their chins.
-Just about all skiers were leaving their noses and cheekbones uncovered to avoid blocked breathing.
+Just about all skiers were leaving their noses and cheekbones uncovered, day after day, to avoid blocked breathing.
 A bunch of Kevin’s buddies were snowmobilers, and they were doing the same thing.

-A mask that worked with a stretch tube, that just covered the nose and cheeks would be perfect.
+A mask that worked with a stretch tube or balaclava, that just covered the nose and cheeks would be perfect.
 People wouldn’t have to change anything they were already using.
-They could just add this little nose and cheek mask.
+They could just add this little nose-and-cheek-mask.
 A two-piece mask would also be more ergonomic and move with the face better.

 With these experiences and ideas colliding, Kevin set out to design and produce a “smarter” face mask.

-Kevin’s buddy Josh Kunkel helped him raise some funds for the first production run, and they sent samples to guides in Alaska and Nepal for testing.
+Kevin and his buddy, Josh Kunkel won the first ever Business Pitch Competition at their alma mater, Hamilton College, in 2012.
+Josh and Kevin raised some funds for the first production run, and they sent samples to guides in Alaska and Nepal for testing.
 Feedback revealed things to tweak, and the next run was even better.

-For half a decade, and through 10 small production runs, Kevin and some industry pros have been dialing in the cutting, sewing, and fit of the faceGlove.
-Having made several thousand units, outerU Gear, inc. is producing very solid facemasks in New Hampshire, USA.
+For 8 years, and through more than a dozen production runs, Kevin and some industry pros have been dialing in the cutting, construction, and fit of the faceGlove.
+Having designed and produced 4 production models, and several thousand masks, outerU Gear, inc. is producing world-class facemasks in New Hampshire, USA.

 Today, faceGloves can be purchased online, and in ski shops and guide shops across the country.
 Kevin works to expand distribution while developing new face protection solutions.
-Kevin still makes each faceGlove by hand, with a few talented individuals, in North Conway, NH, USA.
+He still hand-makes each faceGlove with the help of a few talented individuals, in North Conway, NH, USA.